feathersjs-ecosystem/authentication/docs/migrating.md

 - `auth.shouldSetupSuccessRoute` has been removed.
 Success redirect middleware is registered automatically but only triggers if you explicitly set a redirect.
 [See redirecting]() for more details.
 - `auth.shouldSetupFailureRoute` has been removed.
 Failure redirect middleware is registered automatically but only triggers if you explicitly set a redirect.
 [See redirecting]() for more details.
 - `auth.tokenEndpoint` has been removed.
 There isn't a token service anymore.
 - `auth.localEndpoint` has been removed.
 There isn't a local service anymore.
-It is a passport plugin and has turned into `feathers-authentication-local`.
+It is a passport plugin and has turned into `@feathersjs/authentication-local`.
 - `auth.userEndpoint` has been removed.
-It is now part of `feathers-authentication-local` and is `auth.local.service`.
+It is now part of `@feathersjs/authentication-local` and is `auth.local.service`.
 - Cookies are now disabled by default.
 If you need cookie support (ie. OAuth, Server Side Rendering, Redirection) then you need to explicitly enable it by setting `auth.cookie.enabled = true`.
 - When setting up an OAuth strategy it used to be `strategy: FacebookStrategy` and is now capitalized `Strategy: FacebookStrategy`.
 - Any passport strategy options are flattened.
 So previously you would have had this in your config: